BlackHolePerturbationToolkit/kerrgeodesic_gw/README.md

 	sage -pip install kerrgeodesic_gw

 to have the package ready to use in SageMath.
-See however the *install from source* section below if you want to build a local version of the documentation or modify the source files (development).
+See however *install from source* below if you want to build a local version of the documentation or modify the source files (development).

+*NB:* on the [CoCalc](https://cocalc.com) cloud computing platform, you need to add the option `--user`, i.e. open a terminal and run

+	sage -pip install --user kerrgeodesic_gw

 Here is the [kerrgeodesic_gw page](https://pypi.org/project/kerrgeodesic-gw/) on PyPI (the Python Package Index).